Mathisgdi/API_Restaurant/README.md

 #### items

 - `GET /items`: Retrieve all items
 - `GET /items?parameters`: Retrieve all items that match the specified parameters.
-The parameters are:
+The parameters are the attributes of the table items.
+An exemple is http://localhost:3000/items?parameters=name="Salade".
 - `description`: The description of the product.
 - `GET /items/:id`: Retrieve a product by its ID.
 - `POST /items`: Create a new product.